Joe Carollo: 2025 mayoral campaign

 On September 20, 2025, Carollo announced that he would be running for mayor in the 2025 election.
 He promised that he intended for the effort to be his final campaign for public office.
 Lifetime term limits ratified by voters in a referendum conducingly with the election's first round helped make this pledge more likely to be realized, as Carollo is now barred from being elected to Miami city office.
+After his defeat in the 2025 election, Carollo re-affirmed his intent to never again run for elected office.

 In the lead-up to the election's first round, Carollo was considered one of the six leading candidates in the thirteen-candidate field.
 Despite being one of the later candidates to file their candidacy (launching his campaign near the last available opportunity to do so), by October he had fundraised more money than any other candidate, with his campaign and political committee raising $712,781 during the third quarter of 2025.

-During his campaign campaign, Carollo named housing affordability as the city's most pressing concern, and has also cited public safety and the provision of tutoring to school aged children as key priorities he would have if elected to again serve as mayor.
+During his campaign, Carollo named housing affordability as the city's most pressing concern, and has also cited public safety and the provision of tutoring to school aged children as key priorities he would have if elected to again serve as mayor.

 Personal life

 At the age of 21, Carollo married his first wife, Karen Chestnut.
 Together, they moved into a modest house near Carol Way in Miami.
 They had two kids, including a son and daughter.
 In August 1984, they moved to a larger residence in the more prestigious Coconut Grove neighborhood.
 Within a year, their marriage fractured, and the two ultimately divorced.
 Their divorce was kept a rather private matter.
 By the time he ran unsuccessfully for re-election in 1987, he was accompanied by his new partner, Mari Ledon.

 In the years between his first and second tenures on the Miami City Commission, Carollo married Ledon and had two daughters with her.

 On February 8, 2001, Carollo was arrested on charges of domestic violence.
-He was accused of throwing a terra cotta pot at his then-wife, leaving a golf-ball-sized welt on her head.
+He was accused of throwing a terra cotta pot at his then-wife, leaving a golf ball-sized welt on her head.
+During the incident, of his daughters had placed a 911 call during the incident, in which she urged urging the emergency operator "help, my dad is hurting my mom!
+Please come now, please!" while a woman's screams could be heard in the background.
 The Miami-Dade State Attorney's Office eventually dropped domestic violence charges against Carollo after he agreed to attend anger-management courses.
 After his marriage to Mari ended, Carollo later remarried to his current wife, Marjorie.